Celebrating Wines and Vineyards of Alsace

-Today, all Alsace wine bears the label “Appellation d’Origine Contrôlée Alsace“, “Alsace Grand Cru“ (vintage wine) or “Crémant d’Alsace“ (sparkling wine).
-Labels bearing the inscription “Vendanges tardives” (late grape-harvest) and “Sélection de grains nobles” (noble grape) are for mellow or syrupy wine where the grape has been picked over-ripe.
-Alsace wines are served chilled (8 to 10°C, 5 to 7°C for the sparkling Crémant).
+Today, all wines from Alsace proudly bear one of the following labels: “Appellation d’Origine Contrôlée Alsace,” “Alsace Grand Cru” for vintage wines, or “Crémant d’Alsace” for sparkling wines.
+Labels indicating “Vendanges tardives” (late harvest) and “Sélection de grains nobles” (noble rot) represent mellow or sweet wines made from overripe grapes.
+Alsace wines are typically served chilled, around 8 to 10°C, and even cooler for the sparkling Crémant at 5 to 7°C.

-A dry wine with an unrivalled fruity touch, highly aromatic and redolent with the taste of fresh grapes.
+Muscat d’Alsace is a dry wine with unparalleled fruity hints and a taste redolent of fresh grapes.

-Remarkably fresh and light with a light fruity touch.
-It is a pleasant, refreshing and often lively wine.
+Sylvaner offers remarkable freshness and lightness with a gentle fruity hint, resulting in a pleasant, refreshing, and often lively wine.

 The Alsace Wine Route